Does vinegar kill weeds? Experts share how to use this kitchen item to eradicate unwanted plants

 ‘In cases where weeds persist despite other efforts, alternative herbicides approved for specific use on particular types of weeds might need to be considered,’ Susan adds.
 ‘Make sure you carefully follow the instructions and precautions provided by manufacturers when using any chemical-based herbicides.’

-Shop weed control kit
+Shop for a weed control essentials online

 FAQs

-Does vinegar kill weeds to the root?
+Does vinegar kill weeds permanently?

-Vinegar will destroy most broadleaf weeds, however it may kill the part that is above the ground before reaching the root system.
+Vinegar will destroy most broadleaf weeds, however it may kill the part above the ground before reaching the root system.
 This means your weeds could grow back, so remain vigilant and pull out any new growth quickly.

 ‘Ultimately, achieving effective weed control requires a combination of approaches tailored to the specific situation and type of weeds present,’ says Susan Brandt.
 ‘Experimenting with different methods and finding what works best for your particular needs will help ensure successful weed management in your garden or landscape.’